have a problem and would like to ask for opinions. sorry for the length of the post. feel free to comment.

 b) leg length inequality (left leg seems to be longer, i am almost sure i didn't have this before the accident)

-Now, we have 3 scenarios:
+now, we have 3 scenarios:

-a) Surgeons tell me to go for it, go for the surgery.
-It will take the pain away.
-I am considered to be young for microdiskectomy (30yrs old) and young people tend to heal better and faster.
-After the surgery, the body itself will find the proper healthy posture again as time goes by.
+a) surgeons tell me to go for it, go for the surgery. it will take the pain away. i am considered to be young for microdiskectomy (30yrs old) and young people tend to heal better and faster. after the surgery, the body itself will find the proper healthy posture again as time goes by.

-b) Half physios+chiropractors tell me that the leg inequality is the reason of the scoliosis which causes increased pressure on the L4L5 disc.
-The increased pressure on the disc caused the herniation, which eventually came in contact with the nerve which, as a last result, increased the rotation of the lower spine and the scoliosis because of the pain.
-So, the real goal would be to treat leq inequality and reduce the rotation of the lower spine and the pelvis with exercises.
-That would decompress the hernia and eventually the body will absorb it.
+b) half physios+chiropractors tell me that the leg inequality is the reason of the scoliosis which causes increased pressure on the l4l5 disc. the increased pressure on the disc caused the herniation, which eventually came in contact with the nerve which, as a last result, increased the rotation of the lower spine and the scoliosis because of the pain. so, the real goal would be to treat leq inequality and reduce the rotation of the lower spine and the pelvis with exercises. that would decompress the hernia and eventually the body will absorb it.

-c) Other half tell me that the injury caused the disc herniation which came in contact with the sciatic nerve, which caused long term inflamation and pain, which caused the rotation of the lower spine as a reflex to that pain, which caused the pelvis rotation which, as a last result, caused the leg inequality.
-So, I should treat the disc herniation, either by removing it via surgery, or by trying mckenzie and such and hoping it will be absorbed.
-Herniation will either get worse or be completelly absorbed within 3-4 years.
+c) other half tell me that the injury caused the disc herniation which came in contact with the sciatic nerve, which caused long term inflamation and pain, which caused the rotation of the lower spine as a reflex to that pain, which caused the pelvis rotation which, as a last result, caused the leg inequality. so, i should treat the disc herniation, either by removing it via surgery, or by trying mckenzie and such and hoping it will be absorbed. herniation will either get worse or be completelly absorbed within 3-4 years.

-So, how am i supposed to I know who of them are right ? :O Should I treat hernia or leg inequality?
+so, how am i supposed to i know who of them are right ?

-Obviously i tried to "correct" the curve in my spine via schroth, but that was clearly a mistake (3 months not walking is a good sign those exercises were the wrong way to go).
-However, there are too many different exercises to try.
+obviously i tried to "correct" the curve in my spine via schroth, but that was clearly a mistake (3 months not walking is a good sign those exercises were the wrong way to go). however, there are too many different exercises to try.

-At the same time, I am afraid that surgery may not fix the pelvis position, if all PT failed to do anything before the surgery, how can I hope that they will succeed in it after the surgery?
-But, if pelvis does not find its proper position, reherniation or other spine problems in the future are almost certain since I know I do not move properly as I did before.
+at the same time, i am afraid that surgery may not fix the pelvis position, if all pt failed to do anything before the surgery, how can i hope that they will succeed in it after the surgery? but, if pelvis does not find its proper position, reherniation or other spine problems in the future are almost certain since i know i do not move properly as i did before.

-What would you think I should do? :O Do all of the above make sense?
+do all of the above make sense?